andrasq/node-docs/code-structure.md

 - faster to re-learn when worked on
 - easier to optimize
 - when you read your code a year from now, you'll feel 20 IQ points dumber, and it won't make sense like it does now.
-Write your code for that you.
+Write the code for that you.
 - iterate (not recurse, not use iterator, not sling arrays)
 - use variables, not argument vectors
 - do not rely on third-party libraries to implement three-line loops